HxnDev/Virtual-Mouse-using-OpenCV/Readme.md

 It can be installed using "pip install autopy"

 ## Important Note:
 I faced alot of dependency issues throughout this project.
+Some of the issues and their solutions are as follows:
+- autopy not installing: